 - Pick a deal and apply

 If you pass the provider’s credit checks and affordability assessment, you’ll be sent a binding offer.

 You don’t typically need to pay a deposit.
 Instead, you borrow against the equity in your home.
 This is the part of your home you own outright, because you’ve paid off a chunk of your mortgage.

 - Appoint a solicitor to act on your behalf

 Your solicitor will take care of the title deed transfer and all other necessary paperwork.

 The signed deed is sent to your new mortgage provider.
 In turn, your new provider will pay off your existing mortgage by releasing the funds to your current lender.

 - Start making repayments on your new mortgage

 Once your old mortgage has been repaid, you’ll start making repayments to your new provider.

-Seeing your mortgage deal end opens up some interesting possibilities.
-Doing nothing is an option, but it could be worth researching what else is out there as you might find there's money to be saved.
+The end of your mortgage deal could open up some interesting possibilities.
+Doing nothing is an option, but it's always worth researching what else is out there as you might find there's money to be saved.